Yilden/portal/README.md

 ## How

-<p align=justify>Currently, the mod is still in development (and yes I said that too many times).
+<p align=justify>Currently, the mod is still in development (and yes, I said that too many times).
 Most of the contents are either <b>hidden</b> or <b>sandboxOnly</b>.
 You should make a custom map first in the <i>Editor</i> to put the tiles and everything.
 After that, you can go on to <i>Custom Map</i> to test out the contents.
 Feel free to leave suggestions in the Discord server.</p>

 ## Credits